 We use selection and appointment processes that have been designed to ensure the person who can best demonstrate competence for the job is the person appointed.

-If you come to work at the Ministry, you will be provided with equitable terms of employment, and opportunities for development, training and promotion.
+If you come to work at the Ministry, you will be provided with equitable terms of employment, opportunities for development, training and promotion, and reasonable accommodation of your disability including flexible working hours where appropriate.

 The Ministry does not tolerate harassment of any type in our workplace, either by a Ministry staff member or any other person associated with the Ministry.